Ria424/developers-animatesdk-docs/index.md

 #### Description

-The presetItem object represents an item (preset or folder) in the Motion Presets panel (Window > Motion Presets).
-The array of presetItem objects is a property of the presetPanel object ([PresetPanel.items](./PresetPanel_object/PresetPanel9.md)).
+The PresetItem object represents an item (preset or folder) in the Motion Presets panel (Window > Motion Presets).
+The array of PresetItem objects is a property of the PresetPanel object ([PresetPanel.items](./PresetPanel_object/PresetPanel9.md)).

-All properties of the presetItem object are read only.
+All properties of the PresetItem object are read only.
 To perform tasks such as deleting, renaming, or moving items, use the methods of the [PresetPanel object](./PresetPanel_object/PresetPanel_summary.md).

 #### Property summary

-You can use the following properties with the presetItem object:
+You can use the following properties with the PresetItem object:

 | **Property** | **Description** |
 | --- | --- |